rumbledethumps/cbm2usb/README.md

 Go to Settings > Input devices > Keyboard and assign it to the "Symbolic (user)" position.

 MiSTer doesn't have a custom keymap option for C64 and VIC-20.
-The keymap is reasonable for use on a modern IBM/ASCII keyboard, but isn't very good outside the MiSTer C64 and VIC-20 cores.
+The only keymap available is reasonable for using a modern IBM/ASCII keyboard, but isn't very good for using a real CBM keyboard outside the MiSTer C64 and VIC-20 cores.
-Use CTRL plus the Commodore key plus the British Pound Sterling key to swap betweeen MiSTer mode and an ASCII mode for everything else.
+Use CTRL plus both SHIFT keys plus the British Pound Sterling key to swap betweeen MiSTer mode and ASCII mode.

 SHIFT-0 is impossibe to send to MiSTer C64 and VIC-20 cores.
-Nobody has reported needing it so it was picked for F12, which is the menu in BMC64 and MiSTer.
+Nobody has reported needing it so it is used for F12, which is the menu in BMC64 and MiSTer.
 If you suspect a program needs it, you can easily confirm in VICE by adding "F12 4 3 1" to the .vkm file.